MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

     - If the selected region is restricted from provisioning specific resources, you must set the `REGION` variable to a different location and rerun the Bicep deployment script.

         ```bash
         {"status":"Failed","error":{"code":"DeploymentFailed","target":"/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus2/providers/Microsoft.Resources/deployments/deploy","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
-Please see https://aka.ms/arm-deployment-operations for usage details.","details":[{"code":"ResourceDeploymentFailure","target":"/subscriptions/{subscriptionId}/resourceGroups/rg-learn-postgresql-ai-eastus/providers/Microsoft.DBforPostgreSQL/flexibleServers/psql-learn-eastus2-{accountName}","message":"The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.","details":[{"code":"RegionIsOfferRestricted","message":"Subscriptions are restricted from provisioning in this region.
+Please see https://aka.ms/arm-deployment-operations for usage details.","details":[{"code":"ResourceDeploymentFailure","target":"/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.DBforPostgreSQL/flexibleServers/{accountName}","message":"The resource write operation failed to complete successfully, because it reached terminal provisioning state 'Failed'.","details":[{"code":"RegionIsOfferRestricted","message":"Subscriptions are restricted from provisioning in this region.
 Please choose a different region.
 For exceptions to this rule please open a support request with Issue type of 'Service and subscription limits'.
 See https://review.learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-request-quota-increase for more details."}]}]}}
         ```

 8. Close the Cloud Shell pane once your resource deployment is complete.

 ## Deploy an Azure Machine Learning model

 The first step is to deploy a model to Azure Machine Learning.
-An example of a model trained on a set of listings data is available in the repository, and you will use this model in your PostgreSQL integration.
+The repository contains an example of a model trained on a set of listing data, which you will use in your PostgreSQL integration.

 1. Download the `mlflow-model.zip` file from [the mslearn-postgresql repository](../../Allfiles/Labs/Shared/mlflow-model.zip).
 Extract the files from this into a folder called **mlflow-model**.